jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

     ![](./images/argo-rt-inv.png)
     * Three OpensShift projects: one for cicd, one per target 'environments' (dev, stage)

-    > depending of OCP version, there may be issue regarding `controller user` being able to create resource.
+    > depending of the OCP version, there may be issue regarding `controller user` being able to create resource.
     To enable full cluster admin access on OpenShift, run the following command:

     ```sh